rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ### How to verify a new task - important

-After adding [a task](/post/addconfigurations/), select the task and choose `DryRun` button to verify the the output from rsync.
+After adding [a task](/post/addconfigurations/), within the main view, select the task and choose `DryRun` button to verify the the output from rsync.
 A verification of a new task might also be executed by opening the Rsync parameters view, select the task and choose the `Verify` button.

 For more experienced users of rsync, form within the Rsync parameters view, select the new task.
 Copy and paste the `Synchronize` string into a terminal view.
 The rsync command includes the `dryrun` parameter as default within this view.